Millfields Primary School

 The class teacher works closely with the SENCO; progress of all children where there may be concerns is regularly discussed and monitored.
 If the parent/carer or class teacher feels it would be useful, the SENCO will also attend a meeting or can be referred to at any time.

-As part of our ‘Open Door Policy’, the SENCO tries to be available for chats without notice.
-Calls will be returned and meetings arranged quickly when this is not possible.
+As part of our ‘Open Door Policy’, the SENCO tries to be available for chats, Monday to Wednesday, without notice.
+On Thursdays and Fridays, when she is teaching, calls will be returned and meetings arranged as soon as possible.

 - How does Millfields know when a child needs extra help?